\textsc{NaVIDA}: Vision-Language Navigation with Inverse Dynamics Augmentation: More Experiment Results

 \subsection{More Ablations}

 \textbf{Data Scale.} ~\cref{fig:performance-data_scale} illustrates the performance trend of \textsc{NaVIDA} on R2R-CE Val-Unseen as a function of the total data size, which includes both IDS and VLN data.
+We also constructed a validation set for an IDS on R2R-CE Val-Unseen and plotted the variation curve of the IDS score.
 As the total data size increases, \textsc{NaVIDA} consistently achieves better performance.
 The improvement is particularly pronounced when the data scale is small, indicating that \textsc{NaVIDA} effectively leverages additional data to learn more robust representations in low-data regimes.
 However, as the total data scale continues to grow, the performance gains gradually saturate.
 This behavior likely reflects a diminishing returns effect, where the model has already captured most of the useful patterns from the available data, and further increases in data size contribute less to performance.
 Additionally, the stabilization may indicate that other factors such as model capacity, task complexity, or inherent noise in the data become the limiting factors once a certain data threshold is reached.

 \textbf{Vision Encoder: Frozen vs. Trainable.} We conduct an ablation study to evaluate the impact of fine-tuning the vision encoder on overall navigation performance.
 As shown in ~\cref{tab:ablation_on_vision_encoder}, unfreezing the vision encoder and training it end-to-end provides only marginal improvements compared to keeping it frozen.
 This result suggests that the pre-trained visual representations are already sufficiently informative for downstream navigation tasks, and further adaptation offers limited benefit.
 Moreover, fine-tuning substantially increases GPU memory usage and training time, with minimal returns in accuracy.
 Therefore, we keep the vision encoder frozen in all subsequent experiments, enabling the model to efficiently utilize robust pre-trained visual features while maintaining a favorable balance between performance and computational efficiency.